belgattitude/nextjs-monorepo-example/README.md

    $ yarn changeset
    ```

+   Choose the semver version... and commit the changeset file.
+A "Version Packages" P/R will appear after CI checks.
+   When merging it, an action will publish the packages with correct version and generate CHANGELOGS for you.

    PS: To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.

 ## 3. Monorepo essentials